brianhigh/brfss/sql_examples.md

 ## 4         4      57
 ```

-Since the number of respondents varies by education level, we will want to
+The number of respondents varies by education level, so we will
-calculate "prevalence" using respondent totals by education level.
+calculate "prevalence" as a fraction of respondents per education level.

 ## Count Smokers by Education Level